A Short Introduction to Cosmology and its Current Status: Weak lensing

 \section{Weak lensing}

 We saw, from the geodesic equation, that trajectories of photons will be modified by intervening fluctuations in the metric.
 This is what is known as {\it gravitational lensing}.
-In a cosmological setting, where the gravitational potential, $\Phi$, fluctuations are small, it is known as {\it weak lensing} \cite{1992grle.book.....S,Dodelson}.
+In a cosmological setting, where fluctuations in the gravitational potential, $\Phi$, are small, it is known as {\it weak lensing} \cite{1992grle.book.....S,Dodelson}.

 Consider a localised mass, like a galaxy, a cluster or any overdensity of matter.
-It will generate fluctuations in the $\Phi$.
+It will generate fluctuations in $\Phi$.
 A photon emitted from a distant object (such as a galaxy) will be deflected as it passes through this fluctuation and its angular position in the sky, ${\vec \theta}_{\rm o}$ will be shifted relative to its true angular position, ${\vec \theta}$, $\delta {\vec \theta}={\vec \theta}_{\rm o}-{\vec \theta}$.
 We have that

 It is useful to define the lensing potential, $\Phi_L$